JuanCBM99/herdr/README.md

-# 🌟 AnimalGEILU: GHG & LU Calculator 🌎📊
+# 🌟 herdr: GHG & LU Calculator 🌎📊

 An R package to calculate Greenhouse Gas emissions (CH₄, N₂O) and Land Use (LU) in livestock systems, based on the IPCC Tier 2 methodology.